What is an RRSP Contribution?

 Finally, if you’re good at paying your bills on time but struggling to put money into savings each and every month, using a reasonably priced RRSP loan will significantly advance your retirement goals by creating a savings habit, as you’ll be forced to make the monthly payments.

-In most cases, the interest paid on this loan won’t be tax-deductible, although if you have investments other than RRSPs, there may be a way that it can be done.
-If you don’t currently contribute to an RRSP (Registered Retirement Savings Plan), it’s not too late to benefit from the significant tax deduction, for the 2019 tax year.
+In most cases, the interest paid on this loan won’t be tax-deductible, although if you have investments other than RRSPs, there may be a way to make it so.
+If you don’t currently contribute to an RRSP (Registered Retirement Savings Plan), it’s not too late to benefit from the significant tax deduction for the 2026 tax year.

 In addition to some calculable benefits, your RRSP loan works as an effective retirement savings plan because the funds are deposited directly into the RRSP account, starting to grow for you right away.